Why do I call myself Mug UK?

 If you look at the list of the productions that I created, or had a hand in, there are some other scene names that I went by:

 a) I Wonder Who Wrote This Trash Industries (IWWWTTI) was a separate nickname that I used whenever a new executable or data file packer was released.
-I would rewrite the standard Trap #1 loader source that I had to use the new packer’s file format and then release it on a disk via The Source menu disks.
+I would rewrite the standard Trap #1 loader source that I had so that it would use the new packer’s file format and then release it on a disk via The Source menu disks.

 Later on, when myself and MSD of POV reverse-engineered, and then improved, a link-filer by Orion/Fusion, each new depacker was also added.

-They also did Public Domain compilation disks that, after the death of The Source, I worked on some of these PD disks and some of their not PD disks.
-I helped out when and where I could.
-The trained versions of commercial games that I did were under this moniker, whereas the PD game hacks were released under Mug UK.
+After the death of The Source, I helped out when and where I could on some of their PD disks and some of their not PD disks.
+The trained versions of commercial games that I did were under this moniker of Structure, whereas the PD game hacks were released under Mug UK.